 After the document has been added, the setup is complete.

-The eConsent add-on in SMART-TRIAL has automatic versioning, to keep track of which consent subjects have signed throughout the study.
+The eConsent add-on in Greenlight Guru Clinical has automatic versioning, to keep track of which consent subjects have signed throughout the study.

 The version is similar to our forms, with M.N, where m is major versions and n is minor.